-Tier Standard retail cost sharing (in-network) (up to a 100-day supply) Mail-order cost sharing (up to a 100-day supply) Cost-sharing Tier 1 (Preferred generic drugs) \$0 copayment \$0 copayment Cost-sharing Tier 2 (Generic drugs) \$36 copayment \$24 copayment Cost-sharing Tier 3 (Preferred brand drugs) \$141 copayment \$94 copayment Cost-sharing Tier 4 (Non-preferred drugs) \$300 copayment \$300 copayment Cost-sharing Tier 5 (Specialty drugs) A long-term supply is not available for drugs in Tier 5.
+Tier Standard retail cost sharing (in-network) (up to a 100-day supply) Mail-order cost sharing (up to a 100-day supply) Cost-sharing Tier 1 (Preferred generic drugs) \$0 copayment \$0 copayment Cost-sharing Tier 2 (Generic drugs) \$30 copayment \$20 copayment Cost-sharing Tier 3 (Preferred brand drugs) \$141 copayment \$94 copayment Cost-sharing Tier 4 (Non-preferred drugs) \$300 copayment \$300 copayment Cost-sharing Tier 5 (Specialty drugs) A long-term supply is not available for drugs in Tier 5.
 A long-term supply is not available for drugs in Tier 5.

-You won't pay more than \$70 for up to a 2-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier.
+You won't pay more than \$70 for up to a 2-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.